todiane/corri-construction-p3/README.md

 6. Add required buildpacks (further dependencies).
 For this project, set it up so Python will be on top and Node.js on bottom
 7. Go to "Deploy" and select "GitHub" in "Deployment method"
 8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
-9. Choose the branch you want to buid your app from
+9. Choose the branch you want to build your app from
-10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

-### Forking the GitHub Repository
+### Branching the GitHub Repository using GitHub Desktop and Visual Studio Code
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Click on the Fork button in the top right corner
+2. Click on the branch button in the left hand side under the repository name.
-3. Copy of the repository will be in your own GitHub account.
+3. Give your branch a name.
+4. Go to the CODE area on the right and select "Open with GitHub Desktop"
+5. You will be asked if you want to clone the repository - say yes
+6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code

 ## Bugs